Safe Use of Social Media and Telephone Support

 Updated Safeguarding Service advice for congregations on the safe use of social media/remote learning and the provision of telephone support during the Coronavirus/COVID-19 outbreak.

 The Safeguarding Service has received many enquiries about how congregations can keep in touch with people in their communities during the Coronavirus/COVID-19 outbreak.
-Previous advice on Safeguarding can be found here .
+Further advice can be found on our Advice for Safeguarding Co-ordinators, Trainers and Presbytery Safeguarding Contacts page.

 We reiterate the importance of congregations using only workers or volunteers who have been safely recruited (including PVG Scheme membership where appropriate) and are deemed to have the appropriate skills for the task they are being asked to undertake.